Legal aid in proceedings in France

 Copy of the decision rendered by the court accompanied by proof of its notification

-If you received legal aid at first instance and wish to continue to have it before the Court of Appeal
+If you have received legal aid at first instance and wish to continue to have it before the Court of Appeal

 Copy of the previous decision on admission to legal aid